ITheEqualizer/Spam-detector-telegram-bot/README.md

 ---

 *Project analyzed on September 26, 2025.
-Code is functional, secure (env token), and Persian-focused.
+The code is functional, secure (with an environment token), and Persian-focused.
 No vulnerabilities in deps.*